frextrite/100-Days-of-ML-Code/LOG.md

 **Today's Progress** : Updating Neural Machine Learning jupyter notebook with proper documentation so that it will be easier for anyone to understand the model as well as the paper.
 Re-reading and summarising the paper.

 **Thoughts** : Teaching is the best way to learn.

+## Day 38: August 31, 2018

+**Today's Progress** : Watched OpenAI-5 video by Siraj.
+Watched video on Quadruped Locomotion patterns by Two Minute Papers.

+**Thoughts** : Quadruped Locomotion Videos have my mind blown.
+This is the first time I saw something like this.